futel/dialplan-functions/testplan/tests.md

 - top level emergency call when enabled by extension
   - 9 from top level plays silence then timeout
   - 1 from next level plays silence then timeout
-  - 1 from next level announces, calls emergency (don't let the call happen!)
+  - 1 from next level announces, calls emergency (don't let the call happen, hang up immediately at the announcement!)
 - top level emergency call when disabled by extension
   - 9 from top level restarts menu